Server Room Design

 The environment also needs to be dust free with provision included for regular deep cleaning services and good access for maintenance, especially in difficult to access areas within and behind server racks and cabinets.

 Network cable access and design should be organised to prevent accidental disconnections and easy identification.
-Structured network cabling should be used with organised pathways, uniform colours and labeling and connection maps available for technicians.
+Structured network cabling should be used with organised pathways, uniform colours and labelling and connection maps available for technicians.

 The server space should be well lit with LED lighting for energy efficiency and overall should provide a comfortable work area for employees, visitors and sub-contractors.
 Access to the server room should be controlled and it may be necessary to install server cabinet access controls within high security or co-location environments.